Jayich-Lab/tray-launcher/README.md

 A launcher resided in the task bar for managing .bat scripts.

-## New: Tray launcher is now coming with CLI! `tray-launcher`, then `launcher -h` to learn how it works. ##
+## New: Tray launcher is now coming with CLI!
+Enter `launcher -h` to learn how it works. ##

 ## Installation

-*tray-launcher* can be installed by running `pip install -i https://test.pypi.org/simple/ tray-launcher`.
-It requires Python 3.7+ to run.
+*tray-launcher* can be installed with `pip install -i https://test.pypi.org/simple/ tray-launcher`.

 ## Usage